 Many anglers never really understand what is line / rod classification and it is still debated by some anglers who have drifted due to lack of research and reading.
+Many still feel their orthodox knowledge is correct and rejecting the idea of new technology available for better balance and matching fishing game.

 Before you read what I will share below first make sure you ask yourself these questions:

-Question 1: Do I really understand line or rod classification?
+Question 1: What is line classification?

 Understanding The Line or Rod Classification